-Create the following diagram to simulate your CDL document on the host.
+Create the following diagram to simulate and test your CDL document in a host VI.

-Select a CDL document to simulate in the Run FPGA Simulation node in the Properties section of the Configure tab.
+Select a CDL document to simulate with the Run GCDL Simulation node on the Item tab.
 The inputs and outputs that appear on the node correspond to the inputs and outputs of the CDL document you select.

 |The For Loop repeats the code you want to test until all the test values you supply are consumed.
 The auto-indexing functionality of a For Loop allows the CDL document to access and process each individual element of an input array.
 You can then collect the result of each loop iteration with an auto-indexing output tunnel.|